jannikmi/timezonefinder/README.rst

 In comparison to
-`pytzwhere <https://pypi.python.org/pypi/tzwhere/2.2>`__ I managed to *speed up* the queries *by up to 190 times* (depending on what versions you use, s. test results below).
+`pytzwhere <https://pypi.python.org/pypi/tzwhere/2.2>`__ I managed to *speed up* the queries *by up to 190 times* (depending on the dependencies used, s. test results below).
 Initialisation time and memory usage are significanlty reduced, while my algorithm yields the same results.
 In some cases ``pytzwhere`` even does not find anything and ``timezonefinder`` does, for example